markeby/Synth32/README.md

 Any midi controller will work.
 I am using an inexpensive Smason Graphite 49 on the serial MIDI and a Novation LaunchControl XL on the USB MIDI.
 I intend to add bluetooth MIDI input as well.

-The design is for 6 simultanous notes whether they be all of the same effect or split the keyboard to have dual effects but still be able to play cords.
+The design is for 8 simultanous notes whether they be all of the same effect or split the keyboard to have dual effects but still be able to play cords.

+There is a second serial MIDI port for sequencer input.
+I am currently usinc Logic Pro on a Macbook Air M1.

-This project has been on going for over a year now and will likely be a few more years of effort.
+This project has been on going for over two years now and will likely be a few more years of effort.

 I have full schematics included as well as some of the experimental work I have done.
-This is an unconventio02222nal modular design so as to maintain complete digital control.
+This is an unconventional modular design so as to maintain complete digital control.

 The tools used are: